Plain English Summary

 Website-tailored: Mothers will be exposed to the Dove Self-Esteem Project Website for Parents under controlled conditions for 30 minutes.
 Mothers in this condition will be provided with an individualised, tailored pathway to follow while they browse the website.
 This pathway will be based upon their preferences website content topic areas and will guide them to view specific articles and content on the website.
 Mothers will then be encouraged to continue to use the website at home, although home viewing of the website is voluntary and not a requirement of the study.

 Primary outcome measures

-Body image is the primary outcome assessed via self-report questionnaires pre-exposure to the website, 2 weeks post-exposure, 6 weeks post-exposure and 12-months post-exposure.
+Body image assessed via self-report questionnaires pre-exposure to the website, 2 weeks post-exposure, 6 weeks post-exposure and 12-months post-exposure.
 Body Esteem Scale for Adolescents & Adults (Mendelson, Mendelson, & White, 2001)

 Secondary outcome measures